kubernetes/kubernetes.github.io/content/en/docs/concepts/security/windows-pod-security-profile.md

 <!-- overview -->

 Windows in Kubernetes has some differentiators from standard Linux-based workloads.
-For example, the Pod SecurityContext fields [have no effect on
+Many of the Pod SecurityContext fields [have no effect on
 Windows](/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#v1-podsecuritycontext).
-Windows HostProcess containers also differ from traditional privileged containers, which causes some policies to lose their applicability.
+Windows HostProcess containers also differ from traditional privileged containers, which causes some additional policies to lose their applicability for Windows.

-This guide outlines the _policies_ for Windows Pod Security Standards and can be summarized as follows:
+This guide outlines the applicable _policies_ for Windows Pod Security Standards and redefines the [existing profiles](/docs/concepts/security/pod-security-standards) for the Windows context.

 | Profile | Description |
 | ------ | ----------- |